gamefolk/gamefolk.github.io/guide.md

 ### Converting images

-Two programs that convert images files to GBDK-ready C code are [MegaMan_X's GameBoy ToolKit](http://www.yvan256.net/projects/gameboy/#gbtk) and [PCX2GB] (http://www.yvan256.net/projects/gameboy/#pcx2gb).
-GBTK allows one to choose between several scaling and dithering algorithims and to visually manipulate the resulting image, but does not optimize for empty space/ repeated tiles.
+Two programs that convert images files to GBDK-ready C code are [MegaMan_X's GameBoy ToolKit](http://www.yvan256.net/projects/gameboy/#gbtk) (GBTK) and [PCX2GB] (http://www.yvan256.net/projects/gameboy/#pcx2gb).
+GBTK allows one to choose between several scaling and dithering algorithms and to visually manipulate the resulting image, but does not optimize for empty space/ repeated tiles.
 PCX2GB is relatively opaque but produces much smaller files.
 One solution to these limitations is to use both programs:

 * Open your image with GBTK and manipulate it until you are satisfied.
 * Export the result as a BMP file.